There is nothing more uniquely American than Super Bowl Sunday, except, potentially, Super Bad Monday

 The case for a holiday

-Furthermore, those that did make it in are most likely talking about their favorite commercials, dissecting Justin Timberlake’s performance, or talking about the game — was that a catch?
-Did you know Nick Foles is the first player to throw and catch a touchdown pass in Super Bowl history?
+Furthermore, those that did make it in are most likely talking about their favorite commercials, dissecting the halftime performance, or talking about the game — Kansas City’s first win in 50 years.

 Studies show the cost of lost productivity today to be on the order of almost $1 billion.

-watching the commercials online work I guess.
-Oh well, I think there are some leftover wings in the break room.
+watching the commercials online work, I guess.
+Oh well, at least there are some leftover wings in the break room.